syed-ali-jibran-rizvi/MyTaskMan/README.md

-# Smart Task Management App
+# Smart Task Management App by Syed Ali Jibran Rizvi, Amity University Lucknow

 ## Overview

 The **Smart Task Management Android App** is designed to revolutionize how users manage their daily tasks through the use of **AI-powered task prioritization** and **context-aware scheduling**.
 The app dynamically adapts to real-time contextual data, such as user location, activity, and time, to intelligently rank and schedule tasks.
 This project leverages advanced machine learning models and provides a highly personalized experience for users, all while maintaining strong privacy standards.

+**THE APP IS STILL UNDER DEVELOPMENT PHASE**